 Having short hair is so much fun, and it’s a lot more versatile than you may have originally thought!
 You can wear it straight, wavy, curly and even braided!
 Sure, you could always curl short hair with a curling iron, but how about getting double duty out of a tool you already own?
-How to curl short hair with a flat iron is totally different to how you curl short hair with any other tool, too.
-To curl short hair with a flat iron, you need to master the twist and a few insider hair tips.
-Read on to learn more about how to curl short hair with a flat iron.
+How to curl short hair with a straightener is totally different than curling short hair with any other tool.
+To curl your short hair with this tool, you need to master the twist and a few insider hair tips.
+Read on to learn more about how to curl short hair with a straightener.

-When you’re going to curl short hair with a flat iron, or any tool for that matter, size will be the most important factor.
+When you’re going to curl short hair with a flat straightener, or any tool for that matter, size will be the most important factor.
 You’ll want your flat iron to be high quality with ceramic plates, too.
 Try to find one that is between half an inch to one inch.
-If you have short hair, like a pixie cut, stick to the half inch size.
+If you have short hair, like a pixie cut, stick to the half-inch size.
 If your hair is any longer than your ears, you can go for the one inch.

 Even though short hair tends to be less damaged (all those regular trims!) you still need to protect your hair.
 Especially if you choose to heat style your hair several days a week.
 Fending off heat damage is as simple as spritzing in a heat protection spray.
-For shiny, protected hair, mist an even layer of the TRESemmé Get Sleek Heat Protection Spray all over your hair.
-Wait till the spray has dried before using your flat iron.
+For smooth, protected hair, mist an even layer of the TRESemmé Keratin Smooth Heat Protection Spray all over your hair and then brush through to distribute evenly.
+Make sure to wait until the spray has dried before using your flat iron.

 Even on short hair it is super helpful to section off your hair.
 You may need to get alligator hair clips to hold your short hair sections.
 They can catch little hairs better than ponytails, and won’t leave dents.
 You will probably only need to section off into two layers, the top and bottom halves of your hair.

 Starting with the bottom half of your hair first, it’s time to start curling!
-Usually the bottom half of your hair will be pretty short, so do your best to add in bends, so it will at least mesh with the longer top half.
+Usually, the bottom half of your hair will be pretty short, so do your best to add in bends, so it will mesh with the longer top half.
 Take one inch or so sections of hair, clamp between the flat iron and twist as you pull down the section of hair.